 With reference to the figure 16.2-1 in TS 33.501 [3], the user identity authentication and authorization procedure is described as follows:

-1. UE sends a Registration Request.
+1. UE sends a Registration Request which may include the UID.

-NOTE: How the user triggers the UE to send the registration request is out of scope.
+NOTE 1: How the user triggers the UE to send the registration request is out of scope.